redwoodjs/netlify-plugin-prisma-provider/README.md

 # netlify-plugin-prisma-provider

-Currently, if you're using [Prisma](https://prisma.io) to talk to your database, there is no way to set the database provider dyanamically.
+Currently, if you're using [Prisma](https://prisma.io) to talk to your database, there is no way to set the database provider dynamically.
 The `url` connection string can be set via ENV var, but not the `provider`:

 ```
 // schema.prisma